Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE

-Buried Bloodline is one of just three Special Sidearms alongside Forerunner and Indebted Kindness.
-While the other two focus on damage, this Exotic is all about sustainability.
-Damaging enemies steals health from them and stringing kills together grants Devour.
+Buried Bloodline is one of just five Special Sidearms in The Final Shape.
+While the others focus on damage, this Exotic is all about sustainability.
+Damaging enemies steals health from them, and stringing kills together with Buried Bloodline grants the Devour buff.
 Even better, the catalyst weakens enemies when Devour is active, giving this already stacked Exotic even more utility.

 Cloudstrike